 fbpx

-Ear And Hearing Care
+Ear & Hearing Care in Austin, TX

-Audiologist | Hearing Aids Austin TX
+Ear & Hearing Treatments Austin TX

 Common Ear and Hearing Care:

-Ear and Hearing Center in Austin, TX
+Ear and Hearing Center

 ear infections (otitis media)

 Ear infections, also called acute otitis media, occur when the middle ear becomes inflamed.
-They can happen in one or both ears and are a common problem in kids and adults, these infections often require recurring antibiotics.
+They can happen in one or both ears and are a common problem in kids and adults.
+These infections often require recurring antibiotics.

 Symptoms of Ear Infection

-Common symptoms of ear infections include the following:
+Common signs of ear infections include:

 • Fever

-• Drainage from ear
+• Drainage from the ear

-Swimmers ear (otitis externa)
+Swimmer’s ear (otitis externa)

 Eustachian tube dysfunction

-Our Allergy Center and Sinus and Nasal Center can offer state of the art care for these conditions.
+Our Allergy Center and Sinus and Nasal Center can offer state-of-the-art care for these conditions.
 In some cases, an injection of a steroid into the middle ear (trans-tympanic dexamethasone therapy) may be necessary.
 This is a simple office procedure and it may “wake up” the Eustachian tube.
-Occasionally “tubes” may need to be placed as an office procedure to relieve this pressure.
+Occasionally, “tubes” may need to be placed as an office procedure to relieve this pressure.

 For patients with persistent eustachian tube dysfunction (ETD), we offer a new approach with Eustachian Tube Balloon Dilation Surgery.
 In this procedure, a small balloon is placed through the nose and into the eustachian tube without the need for any incisions.
 The balloon is then used to inflate and expand the eustachian tube for 2 minutes.
 The patient in our office is under IV sedation by a board-certified anesthesiologist.
 There is no pain or recollection during the procedure.
 Studies have shown this may provide a permanent solution to this condition in many patients.

-tinnitus (Hearing loss and ringing)
+Tinnitus (Hearing loss and ringing)

 What Causes Tinnitus?